 Millis adapted the screenplay and is Executive Producer on the film directed by Jonas Akerlund and starring Matt Lucas, Billy Crystal, Johnny Knoxville, James Caan, Dolph Lundgren, Juno Temple, Peter Stormare, James Marsden, Amanda Plummer, Saffron Burrows, David Koechner, David Warshofsky, Rebel Wilson, Rosie Perez, and many more.
 The film made its World Premiere in March 2012 at the South by Southwest Film Festival in Austin and was a huge hit with audiences and (some) critics.
 Read The Hollywood Reporter review here.

 Millis's second novel, God & Californiawas optioned in manuscript format byLionsgate Films.
-Chris also adapted that screenplay and director Goran Dukic ("Wristcutters: A Love Story") is attached to direct (click here to watch "Wristcutters" in its entirety on hulu.com.)
-God & California, a deeply philosophical, dark comic tale about a wounded army veteran and a priapic, defrocked Catholic priest on a road trip across America in a pink, Cadillac Eldorado convertible -- breaking all 10 Commandments in a quest to speak with God -- is scheduled for publication in early 2012.
+Chris also adapted that screenplay and "Small Apartments" director, Jonas Akerlund, is attached to direct.
+God & California, a deeply philosophical, dark comic tale about a wounded army veteran and a priapic, defrocked Catholic priest on a road trip across America in a pink, Cadillac Eldorado convertible -- breaking all 10 Commandments in a quest to speak with God was released in Summer 2014 by The Vermont Press.

 Millis has published thousands of his drawings and ideas in books, magazines, newspapers, greeting cards, and on toys.
 His illustrated books include An American Bestiary, by former senator, presidential candidate, and poet-statesman, Eugene McCarthy (1916 - 2005), and the children's book, A Clam Named Sam, by New England author and conservationist Lee DeVitt.
 The Washington Post has lauded Millis's illustration style as "zany."